Prosecutor: Missing student killed during 1996 rape attempt - WTMJ

 Smart, 19, of Stockton, was last seen May 25, 1996, while returning to her dorm at California Polytechnic State University campus in San Luis Obispo after an off-campus party.
 She was inebriated at the time and Flores, a fellow freshman at the school, had offered to walk her home.

+Flores killed Smart in his dorm room, Dow said.
+Investigators, who launched a renewed search Tuesday at his father’s property in nearby Arroyo Grande, believe they know where the body was buried but have not yet located it or disclosed the location.

-Dow said in more recent years Flores frequented bars around his home in the Los Angeles area of San Pedro and may have committed other sexual assaults.
-He urged the public to come forward with any information.
+In more recent years, Paul Flores frequented bars around his home in the San Pedro area of Los Angeles area and may have committed other sexual assaults, Dow said.
+He didn’t disclose what investigators found, but said they are seeking other crime victims.

-A lawyer for Paul Flores has declined to comment.
-A lawyer for Ruben Flores said his client is innocent.

-He went from being a “person of interest” to a “suspect” to “the prime suspect.”

-Investigators never had enough evidence to charge him with a crime related to her disappearance until Tuesday when Flores was arrested on suspicion of murder in Smart’s death.
-His father, Ruben Flores, was arrested as an accessory to the crime.
+“We have evidence that we do believe there were other people not yet identified that have had some kind of a criminal act perpetrated on them by Mr. Flores,” Dow said.
+“We’re concerned about sexual assault.”

+Prosecutors filed a notice in court that they would seek to introduce evidence of other sex crimes to show Flores attempted to rape Smart.

+He and his father are in jail and scheduled to be arraigned Thursday.

-San Luis Obispo County Sheriff Ian Parkinson said arrests came after a search of the elder Flores’ home last month using ground-penetrating radar and cadaver dogs turned up new evidence linked to Smart’s killing, though her body has not yet been located.
+San Luis Obispo County Sheriff Ian Parkinson said the arrests came after a search of the elder Flores’ home last month using ground-penetrating radar and cadaver dogs turned up new evidence linked to Smart’s killing.

-“Until we return Kristin to (her family) this is not over,” Parkinson said.

-Smart, 19, of Stockton, was last seen May 25, 1996, while returning to her dorm at California Polytechnic State University campus in San Luis Obispo after an off-campus party.
-Flores, a fellow freshman at the school at the time, had offered to walk her home.

 Smart’s family issued a statement saying it was a bittersweet day they had long waited for and a first step toward bringing their daughter home.